70% of upper tree canopy lost in Pine Grove and Pinhey Forest, NCC says | CBC News

 Bruno Chicoine, an NCC forest engineer, said the first step is to evaluate what will naturally regenerate.

-And while the NCC recently committed to planting 100,000 trees as part of its 2021-2026 forest strategy, the NCC focuses more on expanding the urban canopy, Chicoine said.
+And while the NCC recently committed to planting 100,000 trees as part of its 2021-2026 forest strategy, it focuses more on expanding the urban canopy, Chicoine said.

 He also described the forest strategy as an "intention" document about wishing to expand the canopy.